Reliability (computer networking): Real-time systems

-AFDX uses frequency domain bandwidth allocation and traffic policing, that allows the traffic on each virtual link to be limited so that the requirements for shared resources can be predicted and congestion prevented so it can be proved not to affect the critical data.
+AFDX uses frequency domain bandwidth allocation and traffic policing, which allows the traffic on each virtual link to be limited so that the requirements for shared resources can be predicted and congestion prevented so it can be proved not to affect the critical data.
 However, the techniques for predicting the resource requirements and proving that congestion is prevented are not part of the AFDX standard.

-TTEthernet provides the lowest possible latency in transferring data across the network by using time-domain control methods – each time triggered transfer is scheduled at a specific time so that contention for shared resources is controlled and thus the possibility of congestion is eliminated.
+TTEthernet provides the lowest possible latency in transferring data across the network by using time-domain control methods – each time-triggered transfer is scheduled at a specific time so that contention for shared resources is controlled and thus the possibility of congestion is eliminated.
 The switches in the network enforce this timing to provide tolerance of faults in, and malicious actions on the part of, the other connected equipment.
 However, "synchronized local clocks are the fundamental prerequisite for time-triggered communication".
-This is because the sources of critical data will have to have the same view of time as the switch, in order that they can transmit at the correct time and the switch will see this as correct.
+This is because the sources of critical data will have to have the same view of time as the switch, so that they can transmit at the correct time and the switch will see this as correct.
 This also requires that the sequence with which a critical transfer is scheduled has to be predictable to both source and switch.
 This, in turn, will limit the transmission schedule to a highly deterministic one, e.g. the cyclic executive.

 However, low latency in transferring data over the bus or network does not necessarily translate into low transport delays between the application processes that source and sink this data.
 This is especially true where the transfers over the bus or network are cyclically scheduled (as is commonly the case with MIL-STD-1553B and STANAG 3910, and necessarily so with AFDX and TTEthernet) but the application processes are not synchronized with this schedule.

-With both AFDX and TTEthernet, there are additional functions required of the interfaces, e.g. AFDX's Bandwidth Allocation Gap control, and TTEthernet's requirement for very close synchronization of the sources of time-triggered data, that make it difficult to use standard Ethernet interfaces.
+With both AFDX and TTEthernet, there are additional functions required of the interfaces, e.g., AFDX's Bandwidth Allocation Gap control, and TTEthernet's requirement for very close synchronization of the sources of time-triggered data, that make it difficult to use standard Ethernet interfaces.
 Other methods for control of the traffic in the network that would allow the use of such standard IEEE 802.3 network interfaces is a subject of current research.